 Final Steps#

-Once your change is approved, the code reviewer will follow the Merge, Test & Commit process on any branches in order to commit them to the trunk of each project.
-Depending on any linked tickets and documentation updates, there may be several commits to different trunks involved.
+Once your change is approved, the code reviewer will follow the Merge, Test & Commit process on any branches in order to commit them to the main of each project.
+Depending on any linked PRs and documentation updates, there may be several commits to different trunks involved.

 Note